AIRPACT-Fire/Documentation/technical_docs.md

 * One For One
 * Two In One

+Each is designed to take an image (2-dimensional array of pixels) and output an estimate of VR (in meters or miles).
+The underlying assumption of the AIRPACT-Fire platform is that visual contrast is a reasonable determinant of VR, where VR is also a reasonable determinant of PM.
+Given these assumptions, we can estimate the air-quality of some natural space given just a picture!

-These algorithms are being experimentally validated on this site.
+This is a research platform.
+Consequently, these algorithms are subject to adaptation given evidence, being experimentally validated on this site.
+We currently require expert knowledge to validate and improve our VR algorithms.
 Through this inquiry, more refined approaches are likely to surface.
 You will see them updated here.

 ### One For One (OFO)